-Animal chiropractic had actually been formalized as a practice in 1989 by Sharon Willoughby.2 There are now many post-graduate courses available for both chiropractors and veterinarians.
+Animal chiropractic had actually been formalized as a practice in 1989 by Sharon Willoughby.
+Just like any specialization in the medical community, chiropractors need to be specially trained in chiropractic manipulation and adjustment of their different patients.2 There are now many post-graduate courses available for both chiropractors and veterinarians.
 The associations involved in these educations programs are the American Veterinary Chiropractic Association (AVCA) and the International Veterinary Chiropractic Association (IVCA).
 Coursework involves classroom and laboratory classes, as well as home study.
 Certification is followed by clinical competency exams.3 The Animal Chiropractic Accreditation Commission (ACAC) offers accreditation to educational programs.4

 What Happens in Animal Chiropractic?